Insights

 Division 296 super tax: the latest proposal at a glance

-Before this week, you may have seen media coverage highlighting that Division 296 tax will target unrealised gains in super.
+In recent times, you may have seen media coverage highlighting that Division 296 tax will target unrealised gains in super.
 Under that approach, the tax was to be 15% of a portion of the increase in an individual’s superannuation balance between the start and end of the financial year.
 In conjunction with the current super tax rate of 15%, it was intended that the overall rate of tax on high balance super earnings (including unrealised gains) would be 30%.

 - Applying a 30% tax rate to realised earnings on balances between $3m and $10m (currently the tax rate is 15%).